Skip to main content

 Written by Daan van Hal

-The environmental footprint of your packaging is displayed and summarised in your eco forecast. (image below)
+The total environmental impact and carbon footprint of your packaging are displayed and summarised in your Packaging Impact Reports (formerly called Eco Forecast). (image below)

 Let’s go through every part.